 - A doctor may hear a heart murmur or other abnormal noises when listening with a stethoscope.
 Murmurs and noises are due to blood passing through abnormal valves, or to abnormal movement of valves.
 There are typical murmurs and noises which occur with aortic regurgitation.
 Sometimes this is detected on a routine examination if you have no symptoms, and the regurgitation is mild.

-- An electrocardiogram (ECG) can show that the left ventricle is thickened or enlarged.
+- A heart tracing (an electrocardiogram, or ECG) can show that the left ventricle is thickened or enlarged.

-- An echocardiogram (ultrasound scan of the heart) can confirm the diagnosis.
+- An ultrasound scan of the heart (echocardiogram) can confirm the diagnosis.

 What are the treatments for aortic regurgitation?